brimstonetrader/archive/dtblogentry2.md

 6. In Unity, a GameObject that gets reused in many scenes can be set as a "Prefab", allowing for easier global changes.
 I did this for the protagonist, to help my animation changes, and allow for future work to be implemented more easily.

-8. I fixed a weird error where all NPCs prompted "Cannot use 'velocity' on a static body".

 9. Currently, the NPCs wander around the various towns according to a script that relies on "Waypoints".
 These are coordinates which are randomly cycled between, and the NPCs walk in straight lines from one to the next.
 I added this